 The Moderate Exercise Solution

 The good news is there’s an answer.
-It won’t feel comfortable.
-It might, however, be a relief.
+It won’t feel comfortable, but it might, however, be a relief.
 You’ll have to give up that old dogma: more is better.
-Since longer sessions of moderate exercise, that “steady-state” you learned decades ago, actually increases cortisol with less positive post-exercise cortisol reduction, end it now.
+Since longer sessions of moderate exercise, that “steady-state” you learned decades ago, actually increase cortisol with less positive post-exercise cortisol reduction, end it now.

 The answer is to exercise less.
 Do it at the right time and with the right intensity.
 The question to ask is whether or not your exercise has a positive or negative effect on your stress.
 When you’re restored and have the energy to enjoy exercise, it’s time to start smarter.